FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Scenario%20Example.JPG />

-When creating a user-definable protagonist for your scenario, you have serveral options.
+When creating a user-definable protagonist for your scenario, you have several options.
 The first option is to create a placeholder card for the user to fill in when they start the scenario.
 To create this card, input "/character -p your character"